 2020 Cohort

 Yusuf imagines a world where everyone lives in a safe, peaceful community where conflict is resolved without violence.
-Drawing from his experience as a public school teacher, he plans to spend his year supporting schools and working with adolescents who have been suspended or expelled and teaching them conflict resolution skills and emotional regulation practices.
+He is working with adolescents who have been suspended or expelled and teaching them conflict resolution skills and emotional regulation practices through unique, one of a kind programming that exposes students to outdoor adventures while also enforcing reading comprehension skills.

-Imagine a world where gender non-conforming kids thrive and unleash their super powers through the unwavering, empowering support of their parents, caregivers, and the adults around them.
-This year, Susannah will focus on researching how she might create the vision, find a national partner, and build out a set of tools to help parents help their kids become their authentic selves.
+Susannah imagines a world where gender non-conforming kids thrive and unleash their super powers through the unwavering support of their parents, caregivers, and the adults around them.
+She is building out a cohort-based program to support, inform, and empower parents of trans and nonbinary youth so that they can help their own child navigate their unique gender journey.

 Pomy envisions a world where patients have more power in their own healthcare.
 She will spend the year speaking with industry leaders, building alliances with healthcare providers, and prototyping her solution that gives patients more control in their healthcare choices and costs.